apache/streampipes-website/documentation/docs/pe/org.apache.streampipes.processors.aggregation.flink.aggregation.md

 ## Configuration

 ### Group by
-The aaggregation function can be calculated separately (partitioned) by the selected field value.
+The aggregation function can be calculated separately (partitioned) by the selected field value.

 ### Output every
 The frequency in which aggregated values are sent in seconds.